-Google Domains Go Live in India – The Best Place to Buy Domain Names
+Google Domains Go Live in India - The Best Place to Buy Domain Names

 The most convenient feature, however, is shared domain management.
 Just like you can allow external users to access your shared Google Doc, you can add collaborators to domains registered through Google Domains and they can manage the domain on your behalf.
 You’ll continue to remain the owner of the domain but others can manage the DNS settings or renew the domain on your behalf.

-Google Domains offer a simplified, hassle-free interface for managing domains, includes privacy by default, the pricing is straight-forward and the domain be easily integrated with G Suite (Google Apps) for email.
+Google Domains offer a simplified, hassle-free interface for managing domains, includes privacy by default, the pricing is straight-forward and the domain be easily integrated with Google Workspace for email.
 It might be worth considering when you are out to buy a domain for your next million dollar idea.